j3b4/eunoia_design/README.md

 # eunoia
-A sub-game of Love is the Game is Death: about finding love in a dark and lonely universe.
+A sub-game of Love is the Game is Death: Eunoia is just about finding love in a dark and lonely universe.
+Players race against the clock to find mates before they die.
+They compete with eachother and with anoying "itchbots" for the attention and affection of other players.